 The Chavín de Huántar field experience has both pre-departure and post-return training requirements.
 Accepted field experience students will be in contact with Professor Rick and Archaeology Center staff to schedule the pre-departure training for the Spring quarter.

 The basic goal of the Chavín field experience is to give Stanford students field training in a broad range of archaeological research methodologies, taking advantage of the operation of Associate Professor Emeritus John Rick’s major archaeological project in the World Heritage site of Chavín de Huántar.
-For seven weeks from July - August 2025, students will participate in major excavations, including those on the surface those of the original drainage canals, as well as in newly discovered underground spaces.
+For six weeks from June - August 2025, students will participate in major excavations, including those on the surface those of the original drainage canals, as well as in newly discovered underground spaces.
 Researchers' efforts will be split between investigation, in which we are pursuing intellectual goals for understanding the past of the site, and conservation, in which we are trying to improve the perspectives for this monumental site’s survival into the future.